Supersensitive phase estimation by thermal light in a Kerr-nonlinear interferometric setup: Conclusion and discussion

-\textbf{Discussion:} We have shown that Kerr-phase elements in interferometry can yield supersensitive phase estimation (SSPE), down to the Heisenberg limit (HL) and even below it, using incoherent input, particularly thermal.
-In the absence of loss, the nonlinear Mach-Zehnder interferometer (MZI) conserves the total number of photons, and acts on each Fock layer separately.
+Imagine a phase microscope illuminated by faint thermal light, say, under water or in space, without a bright coherent light source to serve as a local oscillator or signal.
+It is impossible at present to achieve sub-shot noise sensitivity with such a device.
+Yet, we have shown that Kerr-phase elements in interferometry can yield supersensitive phase estimation (SSPE), down to the Heisenberg limit (HL) and even below it, using incoherent, particularly thermal, input.
+In the absence of loss, the Kerr-nonlinear Mach-Zehnder interferometer (MZI) conserves the total number of photons, and acts on each Fock layer separately.
 Thus, fluctuations of the phases between Fock layers do not have any effect on the output intensities, only phases within a Fock layer affect the output photodetection.
-Hence, thermal input states are well suited for SSPE with nonlinear MZI, as long as the input phase and amplitude fluctuate slower than the time difference between the interferometer arms.
-Consequently, the nonlinear MZI described here are resilient to low-frequency input noise, allowing the use of unlocked lasers, or other spectrally filtered thermal light sources.
+Hence, thermal input states are well suited for SSPE with Kerr-nonlinear MZI, as long as the input phase and amplitude fluctuate slower than the time difference between the interferometer arms.
+Consequently, the Kerr-nonlinear MZI described here are resilient to low-frequency input noise, allowing the use of unlocked lasers, or other spectrally filtered thermal light sources.